higherkindness/mu-graphql-example-elm/README.md

 Run `nix-shell` the first time you clone the project, that way you'll have the generated `.pre-commit-config.yaml` git hook! 😉

-When using Visual Studio Code, please prefer opening a pre-configured workspace file `workspace.code-workspace`.
+When using Visual Studio Code, please prefer opening a pre-configured workspace file `mu-graphql-example-elm.code-workspace`.